Clearout/nlfp/README.md

-# Nasjonal løsning for Farlige Produkter (NLFP)

-The main purpose of the project is to prevent damage to people and material by establishing a website where quality assured information about dangerous products is published.

-The project will be an extension of the current DSB website [Farlige Produkter](https://www.farligeprodukter.no/) containing the products DSB are responsible for.
-The new website is a collaborative project for several authorities responsible for dangerous products in Norway.
-Assembling this information will give the Norwegian citizens one common site to go to for information about these dangerous products, making it easier to stay updated on products posing a risk to health and safety.
+# Proof of concept for BRIS2 statistics module

+The purpose of this POC is to test current concepts, dynamic filters and query generation in ElasticSearch on live data.
+The POC was used in UX user testing of the Search & Filters concepts.

+Further content, build instructions and code explanations can be found in README's in their appropraite locations.

-## Contents
+## Repository contents

-* nlfp-public - Public website for NLFP
+* bris2-public - Contains POC code & documentation
-* nlfp-admin - Administrative portal for the authorities
+* nlfp-admin - Can be ignored - artifact from the project this was forked from and not used
-* nlfp-api - Open API

-## Contributing
-TBD

-## Versioning
-TBD

-## Authors
-See also the list of [contributors](https://github.com/dsb-norge/nlfp/graphs/contributors) who participated in this project.

-## License
-TBD

-## Acknowledgments
-The project was granted financial support from [DIFI](https://www.difi.no/fagomrader-og-tjenester/digitalisering-og-samordning/finansiering-av-ikt-prosjekter/medfinansiering-av-digitaliseringsprosjekt/prosjekt-som-har-fatt-stotte-i-2017) in 2017.
+* nlfp-api - Can be ignored - artifact from the project this was forked from and not used